CliffordAnderson/CS1000/readme.md

   - Javascript in NetsBlox

 #### November 29 - Digital Humanities
+Guest Lecturer: Prof. Mickey Casad, Senior Lecturer in Cinema and Media Arts and Associate Director of the Vanderbilt Center for Digital Humanities

 - Read: Edward Vanhoutte, [The Gates of Hell: History and Definition of Digital | Humanities | Computing](http://blogs.ucl.ac.uk/definingdh/files/2013/10/Chapter-6_EV.pdf), Chapter 6 of *Defining Digital Humanities: A Reader*, ed.
 Melissa Terras, Julianne Nyhan, and Edward Vanhoutte (Surrey: Ashgate, 2013)
 Computing